multiscale-modelling-multiphase-flows/pymrm-book/content/exercises/solving-a-one-component-1d-diffusion-reaction-equation.md

 **Questions**:

-h)  Include the first order reaction term to the matrix-vector equation.
+8. Include the first order reaction term to the matrix-vector equation.

-i)  Verify the implementation for varying values of $k$ and general
-    mixed boundary conditions by comparison with the expected analytical solution.
+9. Verify the implementation for varying values of $k$ and general mixed boundary conditions by comparison with the expected analytical solution.